BroFox86/osmo-bootstrap-template/README.md

 * Responsive images via HTML5 attributes and CSS3 media queries
 * PostCSS plugins: Autoprefixer, UnCSS and PX to REM converter
 * Play/pause videos depending on their position on a screen
-* Gradual video content download.
+* Gradual video content download
-* SVG icons which are injected into HTML files
+* Injected SVG sprite
 * Gotham font was replaced by the free alternative Montserrat

 ## Approach

-I tried to follow the same code style and approach which is [recommended](https://getbootstrap.com/docs/4.1/extend/approach/) by the Bootstrap developers:
+I tried to follow the same code style and approach that is [recommended](https://getbootstrap.com/docs/4.1/extend/approach/) by the Bootstrap developers:

 > * Components should be responsive and mobile-first
 > * Components should be built with a base class and extended via modifier classes